eberban/eberban/books/tour/src/introduction.md

 # Introduction

-**eberban** is a lojban-inspired language aimed as being simple, regular and expressive.
+**eberban** is a [Lojban](https://mw.lojban.org/papri/Lojban)-inspired [constructed language](https://en.wikipedia.org/wiki/Constructed_language) aimed at being simple, regular and expressive.

-- Simple : eberban is only made of predicates which are manipulated with particles, with few grammar rules.
+- Simple: eberban is made entirely out of predicates, which are manipulated with particles, following relatively few yet composable grammar rules.
-- Regular : particles are organised into families with a unique prefix, allowing to quickly recognise them.
+- Regular: particles are organized into families, each with a unique prefix, enabling quick recognition and accelerating learning.
-- Expressive : predicates can be combined in multiple ways to add more details.
+- Expressive: predicates can be combined in a variety of ways to add more details, greatly increasing the expressive power of the language.

 This book will provide a detailed tour of the language, covering its concepts and grammar.